 - 2. Objective Present instances of noncompliance, if any, with laws, regulations, contracts, or grants. - Results Our tests disclosed no instances of noncompliance which require disclosure herein under Government Auditing Standards. - 3.
-Objective Present significant deficiencies, if any, in internal control over financial reporting which could adversely affect the College's ability to record, process, summarize, and report financial data in the financial statements.

-Results - The following deficiency was detected in internal control over financial reporting:
+Objective Present significant deficiencies, if any, in internal control over financial reporting which could adversely affect the College's ability to record, process, summarize, and report financial data in the financial statements. - Results Our tests disclosed no material weaknesses in internal control over financial reporting which require disclosure herein under Government Auditing Standards.